Transform Your Sleep Habits with These Simple Strategies

 The food and beverages you consume can also have an impact on how well you sleep.
 While coffee is the common culprit that everyone thinks about, it isn’t the only thing you should avoid before bed.

-You also want to watch out for spicy foods or foods that are overly heavy.
+You also want to watch out for spicy foods or overly heavy foods.
 Too much protein before bed generally isn’t good, either.

-These can make you uncomfortable, or make it hard for your body to naturally prepare itself for sleep.
+These can make you uncomfortable or make it hard for your body to naturally prepare for sleep.
 As for what you should eat and drink before bed, you usually want to keep it light.
 Something healthy and mild is generally the best choice.

-Of course, the best option is to not eat for the last few hours before going to sleep.
+Of course, the best option is to not eat for the last few hours before sleeping.

 In conclusion, these tips are sure to improve your relationship with sleep and ensure you can get a more restful slumber for a better and more productive life.